 They have unleashed their creativity and expressed themselves creating their own graffiti artwork, writing and performing their own hip hop and creating their own fashion pieces.
 All of their work will be submitted for a nationally recognised Arts Award.

 They have celebrated their achievements with a community event to showcase some of their work to friends and family.
-Some local hip hop artists attended and performed for the young people and there was a session in music production techniques by Courtney Rose from Take One Studios Nottingham.
-Images available soon.
+Some local hip hop artists attended and performed for the young people and there was a session in music production techniques.
+They have completed a session on object handling from the World Cultures gallery with Derby Museum curators and they have had their work publicly exhibited within their exhibition also at Derby Museums.